 Who can use ARSC?

 ARSC is a resource of the University of Alaska Fairbanks, available to all University of Alaska faculty, staff and students.
-For non-UA affiliates, utilization must either be sponsored by a UA faculty or staff member, or via a for-fee agreement with ARSC.
+Utilization by non-UA affiliates must either be sponsored by a UA faculty or staff member, or via a for-fee agreement with ARSC.

 How can ARSC help me?